alexrintt/deept.dart/packages/deept_client_dio/README.md

 This is a library for interacting with [Deep Translator API](https://deep-translator-api.azurewebsites.net/docs).
 It works on all platforms and exposes a collection of data classes and a extendable client interface.

-Notice: This is not an unofficial project, maintained by volunteers.
+Notice: This is a unofficial project, maintained by volunteers.

 ## Installation